j0lol/simplefrontends/README.md

 (Trying to) create simple, CLI frontends for video websites and stuff (just dont look at the code, its messy)

+**DISCLAIMER!!!!** These use twitch's and youtube's web apis, not theyre official dev apis, zero care has been taken to ratelimit requests.
+I take zero responsibility for you being ratelimited from these websites.

 ## Why?
 Using official websites suck, and third party clients also suck so i made my own
 ## twitch.sh